loot/loot.github.io/LOOT-FAQs.md

 Alternatively, your WinSock configuration may be corrupt: this can be fixed using the instructions [here](https://support.microsoft.com/kb/817571) and [here](https://support.microsoft.com/kb/318584), or there's a fix-it utility [here](http://h10025.www1.hp.com/ewfrf/wc/document?cc=uk&lc=en&docname=c01184567).

-##### I'm still having problems updating LOOT's masterlists.
-Is there a manual workaround?

-Yes.
-Download [this file](https://raw.githubusercontent.com/loot/skyrim/master/masterlist.yaml) and place it in the `%LOCALAPPDATA%\LOOT\Skyrim` folder.
+If LOOT still can't update its masterlist, you can update manually by downloading [this file](https://raw.githubusercontent.com/loot/skyrim/master/masterlist.yaml) and placing it in the `%LOCALAPPDATA%\LOOT\Skyrim` folder.
 Replace Skyrim with `oblivion`, `fallout3` or `falloutnv` as necessary, in the URL and the folder path.

 ##### LOOT ran without any errors, but the load order hasn't changed to match what LOOT has in its report.
 Why?

-**A.** If you're sorting for Skyrim, make sure that you haven't replaced or renamed your `TESV.exe`, as this interferes with LOOT's ability to decide how to set the load order.
+If you're sorting for Skyrim, make sure that you haven't replaced or renamed your `TESV.exe`, as this interferes with LOOT's ability to decide how to set the load order.

 ##### LOOT's report is blank.
 How do I fix this?